 12 Signs Of Gaslighting In Relationships

-First, gaslighters are good.
+Gaslighters are good.
 They are seductive.
 They have honed and perfected their gaslighting skills.

-Here are some things that Gaslighters will say to you:
+Here are some things that gaslighters will say to you:

 • If you had been a better spouse, i wouldn’t have cheated.